gchq/sleeper/docs/usage/ingest-batcher.md

 By default this will use bulk import on EMR Serverless.
 Note that it is vital that a table is pre-split before data is bulk imported ([see here](../usage/tables.md#pre-split-partitions)).

 Files to be ingested must be accessible to the ingest system you will use.
-See above for ways to provide access to an ingest source bucket, e.g. by setting the property `sleeper.ingest.source.bucket`.
+See the [ingest guide](ingest.md) for ways to set this up.

 Files can be submitted as messages to the batcher submission SQS queue.
 A script is available to do this: